sanity-io/GROQ/spec/Section 3 -- Execution.md

 ## Constant expression evaluation

 Some expressions can be evaluated into a constant value.
-This is used for validate and to disambiguate between different syntactically ambiguous expressions.
+This is used for validation and to disambiguate between different syntactically ambiguous expressions.

 ConstantEvaluate(expr):